Medically reviewed on May 2, 2018

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Micardis HCT (hydrochlorothiazide / telmisartan)

-- Side Effects
+- Micardis HCT Side Effects

 - During Pregnancy